Football (Soccer) in Latin America

 Seven Spanish-language essays on football that analyze social topics such as nationalism, masculinity, television, media, and, most notably, the author’s conclusions on the current globalized state of the game.

 Galeano, Eduardo.
 Soccer in Sun and Shadow.
 Rev. ed.
 Translated by Mark Fried.
 New York: Open Road Integrated Media, 2014.

 Goldblatt, David.
-The Ball is Round.
+The Ball Is Round: A Global History of Football.
 New York: Riverhead Books, 2006.

 Mouat, Francisco.
 Nuevas cosas del fútbol.
 Santiago, Chile: Lolita Editores, 2012.

 Drawings by Chilean cartoonist Guillo accompany this hybrid text’s humorously philosophical exploration of football’s numerous post-goal celebrations, own goals, and regional personalities, as well as definitions of other “things” associated with the Latin American game.

 Nadel, Joshua H. Fútbol!: Why Soccer Matters in Latin America.
 Gainesville: University of Florida Press, 2014.

 Divided by country, this historical overview identifies the national narratives of football—accompanied by key player bios and photography—in Argentina, Brazil, Chile, Honduras, Mexico, and Paraguay.
 Additionally, the study considers the game’s early- to mid-20th-century professionalization and the overall omission of women from these national narratives.
 Table of contents and excerpt available online.